47degrees/ArrowInPractice/README.md

 <li>All the calls are being <b>validated</b> in terms of Authentication.
 That's something we can take care of with FP.</li>
 <li>The [jamielannister/seats](https://github.com/47deg/ArrowInPractice/blob/master/ENDPOINTS.md#get-http00008080jamielanniesterseats) endpoint encodes two <b>independent computations</b> that require to combine results in the end.
 You probably know how to do that using FP.</li>
 <li>The [got](https://github.com/47deg/ArrowInPractice/blob/master/ENDPOINTS.md#get-http00008080got) endpoint encodes three <b>sequential (dependent) computations</b> to compose a combined result in the end.
 You know what that means, right? :stuck_out_tongue:.
+<li>Every call is done asynchronously using Ktor framework behind the scenes.
+You should be able to translate that to <b>Async</b> constraints with Arrow.</li>
 </ul>
 </p>
 </details>